loader image

 (Universitat Oberta de Catalunya, UOC) in Spain is an innovative Internet-based university that offers lifelong learning opportunities meant to help society advance and accelerate its development into the knowledge society.
 Its educational model is based on interactive e-learning methodologies, cutting-edge research, and personalization, which effectively enables students to become more competitive in their respective professional fields.
 The UOC forms part of an integrated network otf open universities globally and actively contributes to and benefits from this shared global knowledge space.

-Programmes in partnership: Master in Conflict, Peace and Security
+Programmes in partnership: Master’s Degree in Conflict, Peace and Security